AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 >[!NOTE]
 >
->This example is simplfied in order to simply illustrate its use.
+>This example is simplified in order to simply illustrate its use.
 In a production environment, it is recommended to use [Sling models.](https://sling.apache.org/documentation/bundles/models.html)

-We'll start with an HTL component, called `info`, that does not have a use-class.
+We start with an HTL component, called `info`, that does not have a use-class.
 It consists of a single file, `/apps/my-example/components/info.html`

 ```xml
 <div>